Topazoo/Issue_Saliency_Analysis_Bot/README.md

    # Instantiate am Analyzer object with a list of Subreddits populated with user and post information
     >>> analyzer = Analyzer(subreddits=[Reddit.Subreddit])

-   # Analyze polarity and subjectivity for all subreddits and user comments.
+   # Analyze polarity, subjectivity, and most used nouns for all
+   # subreddits and user comments.
     >>> analyzer.analyze_all_text()
     >>> print(analyzer.subreddits[0].average_polarity
     .077501112